gatsbyjs/gatsby/docs/tutorial/part-six/index.md

 ## Create a list of your site's markdown files in `src/pages/index.js`

-Now create a list of your markdown files on the front page.
+Now you'll have to create a list of your markdown files on the front page.
 Like many blogs, you want to end up with a list of links on the front page pointing to each blog post.
 With GraphQL you can _query_ for the current list of markdown blog posts so you won't need to maintain the list manually.